- What We Do

 Progress toward an AIDS-free generation is dependent upon the ability of at-risk individuals and people living with HIV and AIDS to find and access quality health services, providers and products.
 A well-functioning health system meets these needs, effectively supporting prevention, care and treatment for HIV and AIDS.
 Building strong health systems is a crucial step on the path toward universal access to comprehensive HIV programs and a country-led, sustainable response to the epidemic.
 Unfortunately, many health systems are weak, overburdened and unable to meet the needs of the people they serve.

 Under the 2008 reauthorization of the U.S. President’s Emergency Plan for AIDS Relief (PEPFAR), special emphasis was placed on strengthening health systems and workforce capacity and deeper integration of HIV and AIDS programs into health systems.
 This shift toward greater emphasis on sustainability and country ownership of the HIV and AIDS response has yielded significant gains against this global epidemic.
+The latest reauthorization of the U.S. President’s Emergency Plan for AIDS Relief (PEPFAR 3.0) reemphasizes data and accountability throughout all aspects of the global HIV response.
 As a key implementing agency of PEPFAR, the U.S. Agency for International Development’s (USAID’s) health systems strengthening (HSS) efforts enable PEPFAR to reach its ambitious targets for prevention, care and treatment.